Patrick McKenna: Is The O.J. Simpson Investigator Now Casey Anthony’s Boyfriend?

 “This case was the sweetest victory of all the cases I have ever worked because there was so much hatred toward Casey and her lawyers.
 We had no money, no resources and we were working against a firestorm of bad press,” McKenna said.

-McKenna even said that Casey Antony’s acquittal was a bigger upset than O.J.’s, as she faced longer odds.
+McKenna even said that Casey Anthony’s acquittal was a bigger upset than O.J.’s, as she faced longer odds.

 “I was more surprised by Casey’s acquittal than OJ’s because I had more confidence in OJ’s jury,” he told ABC News.
 “There was just more science to back up his case than Casey’s.”